 Seriously injured people may sue the driver who is at fault in a collision under Florida’s negligence law.
 Negligence is an act, or an omission, that a reasonable and prudent person would not do in a similar situation.

-A Broward County car accident attorney can work to demonstrate owed duty of care toward the injured person.
+A Broward County car accident attorney can work to demonstrate the duty of care owed toward the injured person.
 In car wrecks, the fact that the drivers involved must share the roads implies a duty of care is present.

 In civil court, many cases are settled.
-In that situation, a Broward County car accident lawyer can aggressively negotiate with the insurance companies involved to achieve fair compensation.
-Seriously injured parties can make an appointment for a no-cost, no-obligation consultation.
+In that situation, a Broward County car accident lawyer from Kogan & DiSalvo can aggressively negotiate with the insurance companies involved to achieve fair compensation.
+Seriously injured parties can schedule an appointment for a no-cost, no-obligation consultation.

 Your attorney can weigh the facts of the collision to determine if you can move from the required no-fault insurance and sue in civil court for money spent on medical expenses, lost earnings, and emotional and mental harm.
 If you have been injured in a collision, speak with an attorney that can advocate for you.